hanselrd/bubble-warrior-adventures/README.md

 creating a **PowerPoint** presentation detailing what our project was about, how the work would be split up and a guideline to follow.
-With the freedom given to us to choose our programming language and project we settled on using *C++* with a sprinkle of *[Lua](https://www.lua.org/manual/5.3)* for simple scripting and a role-playing game.
-We are still working out the story.
+With the freedom given to us to choose our programming language and project we settled on using *C++* with a bit of *[Lua](https://www.lua.org/manual/5.3)* for simple scripting and a role-playing game.
+We are using *[SFML](http://www.sfml-dev.org/index.php)* as our window management and graphics library.
+We currently working on the story.

 ## Motivation
 Hmm, we didn't know you needed any motivation to create a game, but here goes!